infektyd/SyntraFoundation/README.md

 ## Overview

-This is the **iOS-native migration** of SYNTRA Chat, designed to provide a truly native iOS experience while maintaining all the consciousness architecture capabilities of the original macOS application.
+This is the **iOS-native migration** of SYNTRA, designed to provide a truly native iOS experience while maintaining all the architecture and capabilities of the original macOS application.

 ### 🔄 Migration Rationale